-In an ideal world everyone would pay their taxes as they should, while they would also have financial privacy.
+In an ideal world everyone would pay their taxes as they should, while preserving their financial privacy.
 But this is sadly just a dream, and it’s not possible in reality.
 So let’s look at some hypothetical worlds, to find out what we’d like to move towards.

 It’s fine the way it is

 I doubt anyone except the Trumps of the world, who are the ones who benefit the most, would say the ideal world is what we have today.
-The inequality is increasing as the rich gets richer while paying less taxes, it’s seems clear to me we have a serious problem that needs to be fixed.
+The inequality is increasing as the rich get richer while paying less taxes; it seems clear to me we have a serious problem that needs to be fixed.

 Everyone must use traceable money

 What if we forced everyone to use traceable money, where we can see where the money’s coming from?
-And completely removed the possibility to hide money via shell companies and offshore bank accounts?8
+And completely removed the possibility to hide money via shell companies and offshore bank accounts?

 At first glance this fixes our problem, but remember that this kind of tax evasion is already legal, and we’d first have to fix our laws for this to have any effect.
-And besides, completely removing our financial privacy comes with serious drawbacks, some which we’ll explore in the next chapter about the cashless society.8Curiously enough, if everyone started to use a cryptocurrency like Bitcoin we would be pretty close to this world because all coins in Bitcoin can be traced.
-The only thing missing is tying addresses to identities, in which case we should use something like Facebook’s Libra, which completely abandons all privacy.
+And besides, completely removing our financial privacy comes with serious drawbacks, some which we’ll explore in the next chapter about the cashless society.

 Everyone can use untraceable money